mstocco/mariostoc.co/content/racereports/2023-challenge-roth.md

 Our destination is a parking area in _Heuberg_.
 The A9 Autobahn is free and clear on the drive from _Nürnberg_.
-The country road 2225 however, traffic is moving slowly; a glance at the clock on the car's dash, there is time.
+On country road 2225 however, traffic is moving slowly; a glance at the clock on the car's dash, there is time.

 Walking to the swim start there are generally those